Aquatic-gg/docs/docs/sentinel/basic/actions/lookat.md

 ---
 # LOOK AT ACTIONS

-Look at actions allow you to change the model based on if a player is looking at or off a model.
+Look at actions allow you to change the model or add actions based on if a player is looking at or off a model.

 For each model a "bound" area must be set.